awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

   ```
 + You can't set a table name in the SQL statement with a parameter\.
 The Data API follows the rule of the JDBC `PreparedStatement`\.
 + The output of the `describe statement` operation returns the query parameters of an SQL statement\.
++ Only the `execute-statement` operation supports SQL statements with parameters\.

 ## Calling the Data API<a name="data-api-calling"></a>

 You can call the Data API or the AWS CLI to run SQL statements on your cluster\.
 The primary operation to run an SQL statement is [https://docs.aws.amazon.com/redshift-data/latest/APIReference/API_ExecuteStatement.html](https://docs.aws.amazon.com/redshift-data/latest/APIReference/API_ExecuteStatement.html)\.
 The Data API supports the programming languages that are supported by the AWS SDK\.
 For more information on these, see [Tools to Build on AWS](https://aws.amazon.com/tools/)\.

+To see code examples of calling the Data API, see [Getting Started with Redshift Data API](https://github.com/aws-samples/getting-started-with-amazon-redshift-data-api#getting-started-with-redshift-data-api) in *GitHub*\.
+This repository has examples of using AWS Lambda to access Amazon Redshift data from Amazon EC2, AWS Glue Data Catalog, and Amazon SageMaker\.
+Example programing languages include Python, Go, Java, and Javascript\.

 ### Calling the Data API with the AWS CLI<a name="data-api-calling-cli"></a>